-At Killara High school, students are progressively assessed as either 'competent' or 'not yet competent'.
+At Killara High School, students are progressively assessed as either 'competent' or 'not yet competent'.
 As the student achieves each competency, it is recorded.
-This forms a permanent record of all units and elements of competency demonstrated by students undertaking courses within the Hospitality Curriculum Framework, from the SIT12 Tourism, Travel and Hospitality (release 2.0) training package.
+This forms a permanent record of all units and elements of competency demonstrated by students undertaking courses within the Hospitality Curriculum Framework

-- A mark will be sent to the Board of Studies at the end of Year 12, based on the Trial HSC Theory examination.
+- A mark will be sent to the NESA at the end of Year 12, based on the Trial HSC Theory examination.
 This will only be used in the case of misadventure in the HSC examination.
-All other 'assessments' contribute to gaining Certificate II in Kitchen Operations (SIT20312). - IMPORTANT Specific cluster task parts will have different submission dates before the final date (see assessment task for more information from your class teacher). - There will also be a formal Practical and Written Examination in the examination period - No school-based assessment mark will be recorded.
+All other 'assessments' contribute to gaining Certificate II in Kitchen Operations (SIT20416). - IMPORTANT Specific cluster task parts will have different submission dates before the final date (see assessment task for more information from your class teacher). - There will also be a formal Practical and Written Examination in the examination period - No school-based assessment mark will be recorded.